MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/client-and-server-throttling.md

 If the server is having problems or if an application is requesting tokens too often, AAD will respond with `HTTP 429 (Too Many Requests)` and with `Retry-After` header, `Retry-After X seconds`.
 The application will see an `MsalServiceException` with [header details](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/retry-after).
 The throttling state is maintained for the X seconds.
 Affects all flows.
 Introduced in 4.13.0.

 The most likely culprit is that you have not setup token caching.
-See https://aka.ms/msal-net-token-cache-serialization.
+See [Token cache serialization in MSAL.NET](/azure/active-directory/develop/msal-net-token-cache-serialization).

 #### AAD is having problems